Local History and Memories

 And then a few years later, another would cause damage to a “then” manufacturing operation, just off of highway 150, also in Boiling Springs.
 This is the large building that now faces White’s Automotive.

-When my classmates and I went back inside, the news of the event was being broadcast over the school intercom system, via a wooden speaker in the ceiling corner.
-We were all looking at this dark brown wooden speaker, as if it were live TV.
+The date and time of the assassination: Friday, November 22nd 1963 @ 1:30 PM EST. The time in Dallas was 12:30 PM CST.
+When my classmates and I went back inside the news of the event was being broadcast over the school intercom system, via a wooden speaker in the ceiling corner.
+We were all looking at a dark brown wooden speaker, as if we were seeing live audio.

-When we turned off highway 226, and up the hill heading toward Lawndale on Shelby Road, we saw spotlights and emergency vehicles on the left, just beyond the crest of the hill.
+It became really foggy on our trip back home.
+When we turned off highway 226 and then up the hill heading toward Lawndale on Shelby Road, we saw spotlights and emergency vehicles on the left, just beyond the crest of the hill.

 My witnessing of another plane crash:

 When we pulled into the restaurant drive…just on the other side of the road, there was a Yellow Piper Cub, standing right on its nose in a completely vertical position.
+The pilot was killed.
+It was said or “alleged” that he ran out of fuel after departing Bridges Airport.
+This was before the current Shelby Airport was built.

-A photo of the crash location:
+A photo of the crash site or location follows:

 A man fell out of an airplane!